"These build journal entries are part of a Special Series on the E9x M3 V2 carbon fiber driveshaft by YFCM Technologies.

 I cover the bizarre backstory to uncovering the manufacturer of the renowned and authentic V2 product, its comparaison with the counterfeit unit along with my installations tips and driving impressions.

-In this entry, I cover the installation of the YFCM V2 carbon fiber driveshaft and share tips & tricks to validate to your installation.
+In this entry, I cover the preliminary checks and installation of the YFCM V2 carbon fiber driveshaft, share tips along with mandatory validation steps for your installation."

 If your bushings and mounts are worn - I highly recommend you change them.
 6spd guys should be mindful of wheel hop on hard launches.